BrittleSkittle/Intersection-Cameras/README.md

 6. Run `python3 server.py` again on the main node and `python3 client.py` on the other nodes and send "color_sourceX.pkl", "texcoordsX.pkl", and "vertsX.pkl" to the main node.
 7. `Run static_pointcloud_viewer` on the main node.
 Press the number keys to toggle viewing of each respective node.
 Press 't' to toggle the transform from the selected nodes.

+# Detection Instructions
+1. Run `python3 yolov8.py` with python 3.9 or higher.
+Change the Yolo model as needed.
+    - sizes are 's m l x' in increasing order
+    - add -seg to use segmentation

+# Legacy Instructions
 - The steps below send low quality depth data to a node.
 We are unsure how to access and manipulate this data.

 6. ~~Run `python3 EtherSenseClient.py` on each node besides 1.~~